lyrics7/SmartDSP-Jarvis/README.md

 ### Highlights

 - Published at **CVPR 2025**.
-- Introduces an intelligent image-restoration agent for autonomous-driving perception.
+- Introduces a **VLM-powered intelligent image-restoration agent** for robust vision-centric perception under unpredictable and coupled weather degradations.
-- Targets diverse real-world degradation and adverse visual conditions.
-- Uses intelligent analysis and decision-making to coordinate appropriate restoration capabilities.
+- Uses a **VLM as the controller** to analyze degradation conditions, plan restoration tasks, and coordinate multiple expert restoration models.
+- Employs a two-stage training framework consisting of **Supervised Fine-Tuning (SFT)** and **Human Feedback Alignment** to improve robustness, reduce hallucinations, and enhance real-world generalization.
+- Introduces **CleanBench**, a large-scale instruction-response dataset containing **150K synthetic and 80K real entries** for training and evaluation.
-- Connects low-level image restoration with high-level downstream visual perception.
+- Connects **low-level image restoration** with **high-level downstream visual perception** in autonomous-driving environments.
-- Explores an **agent-oriented restoration paradigm** instead of relying on one fixed restoration model.
+- Achieves a **50% improvement in the average of all perception metrics on CleanBench-Real** compared with existing methods.

 </td>
 </tr>